Pachycereus schottii (Engelm.) D.R.Hunt

 How to Grow and Care

-These extraordinarily low-maintenance plants can grow untouched for decades, so there is not a lot you need to worry about.
+These extraordinarily low-maintenance plants can grow untouched for decades, so there is not much you need to worry about.
 However, they must receive adequate sun and heat and be careful around their spines.
-If grown in containers, make sure that they are being repotted and their soil isn't too moist.
+If grown in containers, ensure they are being repotted, and their soil isn't too moist.
 Other than that, these plants are about as simple and hands-off as it gets.

-If you do choose to cultivate a small specimen in a container, repotting it can be helpful.
-If so, repot it as you would any other cactus by removing it from the pot, cutting away any dead material from the roots, and replanting.
-Watch out for the plant's spines, and they can really ruin your day.
+If you cultivate a small specimen in a container, repotting it can be helpful.
+If so, repot it as you would any other cactus by removing it from the pot, removing any dead material from the roots, and replanting.
+Watch out for the plant's spines, as they can ruin your day.